ahhh/YARA/README.md

 # YARA
-a collection of yara rules of detection and incident response
+a collection of yara rules for detection and incident response

 ## Linkz
 What is YARA: